panchalsagar1815/Amazon-Truck-Driver-Coupon-Acceptance-Recognition/README.md

 The project employs two classification algorithms, Random Forest and KNN, to predict whether truck drivers are likely to accept coupons based on the provided features.
 This predictive modelling approach enhances our ability to anticipate coupon acceptance behaviour and provides a practical tool for optimizing coupon distribution strategies.

+The analysis not only sheds light on the intricate interplay of various factors but also offers a predictive model for real-world application.
+By leveraging machine learning algorithms, the "Amazon Truck Driver Coupon Acceptance Recognition" project aims to assist Amazon and similar organizations in tailoring their coupon distribution strategies for truck drivers, ultimately optimizing promotional efforts and resource allocation.